ahwelgemoed/fod_Boilerplate/GSAPNotes.md

 ## Bezier Plugin

-Passed as an Object the values of the path to and property called bezier.
+Passed as an array of objects the values define the path the element will follow.

+Read More In Docs [HERE](https://greensock.com/docs/Plugins/BezierPlugin)

 **Example**